 The proper caster can significantly impact the ease of operation and power consumption, ultimately contributing to overall efficiency.
 For this reason, they play a critical role in achieving the desired output from an AGV system.

-Several factors must be considered when choosing casters for your AGV, including load weight capacity, material type, and rolling resistance.
-Investing in high-quality, maintenance-free casters specifically designed for industrial settings can save money on repairs and replacements while minimizing the safety risks associated with faulty or inadequate casters.
+Several factors must be considered when choosing casters for your heavy duty AGV.
+These include load weight capacity, material type, and rolling resistance.
+Investing in high-quality, maintenance-free casters can save money on repairs and replacements while minimizing the safety risks associated with inadequate casters.

 When selecting the best caster for your AGV, consider the following key elements: